Sacek073/ciphers_checker/README.md

 # Ciphers checker
 This repository contains script for checking the strength of the ciphers used.
+Additionaly 2 tests of the certificate are included.

 * For enumeration of the ciphers the nmap script ssl-enum-ciphers is used.
 * For verification of the strength the [ciphersuite.info](https://ciphersuite.info/) is used.